plattfot/baksnapper/README.md

 $ cd baksnapper
 $ make install PREFIX=<install dir>
 ```
-Default it will be installed in /usr/bin
+Default the scripts will be installed in /usr/bin,
+the systemd files in /usr/lib/systemd/system and the config file in /etc/baksnapper

 ### Arch Linux
 Clone my aur repo and then build the package using the PKBUILD: